A GNU Fortran installation includes a modified version of the gcc command.

 In a GNU Fortran installation, gcc also recognizes Fortran source files and accepts Fortran-specific command-line options, plus some command-line options that are designed to cater to Fortran users but apply to other languages as well.

-See Programming Languages Supported by GCC, for information on the way different languages are handled by the GCC compiler (gcc).
+See Compile C; C++; Objective-C; Ada; Fortran; or Java (Using the GNU Compiler Collection (GCC)), for information on the way different languages are handled by the GNU CC compiler (gcc).

 Also provided as part of GNU Fortran is the g77 command.
 The g77 command is designed to make compiling and linking Fortran programs somewhat easier than when using the gcc command for these tasks.
 It does this by analyzing the command line somewhat and changing it appropriately before submitting it to the gcc command.